 The Public Safety Board officially designates the crime syndicates.
 There are 22 designated crime syndicates (Boryokudans) as of 2018.
 The members of the crime syndicates number about 18,000.

 Law enforcement officials maintain updated lists of the members of criminal organizations.
 This is a common practice whereby the police detectives in organized crime units have contacts in the crime syndicates, and through these connections, the police can compile the lists of members.
 The police also update the agenda when members of crime syndicates get arrested.

 Some of the new members want to be filed into the database of criminal organizations on their own.
 In other words, you are not formally recognized as a member of the Yakuza unless you are listed on the Anti-Social Forces police database.
 In a sense, you make bones when you are formally registered as the member of Boryokudan in the police database.

 Legal Environment of Boryokudan/Yakuza

 There are no laws that make the existence of gangsters illegal like the Anti Mafia Law in Italy.

-However, current regulations prohibit the criminal organizations and its members from:
+However, current regulations prohibit criminal organizations and their members from:

 - Opening bank accounts.

 The measures against organized crime syndicates strengthened when the series of ordinances for the elimination of organized crime syndicates was set in force in 2012.
 After that, virtually, criminal organizations were not even granted fundamental human rights such as the rights of residence.